jack-r-warren/distributed-crl/docs/documentation.md

 An Authority consists of the following:

-- A Certificate which self-signed
+- A Certificate which is self-signed
 - Everything a Participant consists of

 In addition, an Authority needs to perform the following: